Nodal-antinodal dichotomy from anisotropic quantum critical continua in holographic models: Additional numerical results

 The precise shape of the spectral function in different directions is shown in figure~\ref{fig:fermi_surface_lambda1_m0_zero_temperature_cuts}, where we plot cuts of the Fermi surface at different angles.
 Concretely, we plot the spectral function at \(\w=10^{-3}i\m\) as a function of \(|\vec{k}|\), for different values of \(\q = \tan^{-1} (k_y/k_x)\) ranging between \(\q=0\) and \(\q=\pi/2\).
 The peak in the $x$ direction (\(\q=0\)) can be discerned, but is an order of magnitude broader than the peak in the $y$ direction (\(\q=\pi/2\)).

 To complete our analysis and make connection to experimental data, we study the widths of the peaks in the spectral function at zero frequency as a function of temperature.
 We obtain finite temperature gravitational solutions by introducing a black hole horizon at a finite radial coordinate ($r_h \sim 1/T$) in the geometry \eqref{eq:ansatz} and solving the Einstein equations numerically as detailed in appendix~\ref{app:finiteT_relaxation}.
 We create a series of anisotropic backgrounds with small temperatures $T/\mu\in[10^{-5}, 10^{-2}]$ which approach the zero-temperature scaling solution\footnote{See figure~\ref{fig:entropy_scaling}, which demonstrates the scaling of entropy in this temperature range}.
 We then study the evolution of the width of the peaks (full width at half max, $\Gamma$) in the fermionic spectral function computed in these backgrounds, in orthogonal directions on the Fermi surface.
+One can see from equation \eqref{eq:spectral_function_from_ir} that in the vicinity of the peak, i.e. when the denominator has a minimum, the line shape of the momentum distribution curve (MDC) of the spectral density is well approximated by a Lorentzian with full width at half maximum proportional to $\Im \mathcal{G}$.
+Thus, $\Gamma$ gives us a good indirect measure of the temperature dependence of the quantum critical continuum.

 In figure~\ref{fig:peak_widths_finite_T} the qualitatively different behaviours are evident: in the $x$ direction the width of the peak approaches a constant when lowering $T$, while in the $y$ direction it decreases faster then any power law (note the logarithmic scales on the plot).
 We see that as the temperature is lowered, the difference between the two directions grows and the nodal-antinodal dichotomy is enhanced.
 This behaviour is, again, in good agreement with our analytical deep IR analysis in section~\ref{sec:anis} and the zero-temperature small frequency scalings obtained above.
 Finally, we note that the Fermi surface at finite temperature (figure~\ref{fig:fermi_surface_lambda1_m0_finite_temperature}) retains its anisotropic features, which we observed at $T=0$.
 Therefore the mechanism which we discuss is not the artifact of the zero-temperature treatment, but can actually affect the phenomenology in the real-life experimental setups.